Breeana Walker: Career

-Beginnings in athletics and switch to bobsleigh (until 2018)
+Beginnings in track and field and switching to bobsleigh

 Walker comes from the Melbourne suburb of Mount Evelyn.
-She began her sporting career as an athlete.
+She began her sporting career as a Track and Field athlete.
 She specialized in the running disciplines, particularly the 400-meter hurdles.
 After graduating high school, she trained at Doncaster Athletic Club and became Victoria's champion in the 400m hurdles in 2013.
-Her personal best was 1:00.7 minutes.
-In the mid-2010s, Walker received an athletics scholarship to the University of Arkansas at Little Rock, where she did not match the times she ran in Australia; the focus in US training was on building muscle mass, and the weight gain threw Walker into her benefits back.
+In 2013, Walker received a full Track and Field scholarship to the University of Arkansas at Little Rock.
+After one year of training over season she did not match the times she ran in Australia as the focus in US training was on building muscle mass, and the weight gain was a detriment to her performance.
 Upon her return to Australia, she was coached by Peter Fortune, Cathy Freeman's longtime coach.

-In 2016, Walker decided to switch to bobsledding because she had set herself the goal of participating in the Olympics and had doubts about qualifying as a track and field athlete.
+In 2016, Walker decided to switch to Bobsleigh because she had set herself the goal of participating in the Olympics and had doubts about qualifying as a Track and Field athlete.
 As role models, she named two Australian hurdlers Jana Pittman and Kim Brennan, who had also changed sports; Pittman represented Australia as a bobsleigh pilot at the 2014 Winter Olympics, Brennan was the 2016 Olympic champion in rowing.
 Sliding Sports Australia (SSA) took Walker to the national team after attending a talent camp.
 In October 2016, she completed a self-financed training course to become a bobsleigh pilot at the Whistler Sliding Center in Canada.

-In the 2017–18 season, Walker competed with brakewomen Mikayla Dunn and Ashleigh Werner in the 2nd division series of the North American and European Cups in order to meet the Olympic eligibility criteria, finishing five events on three different tracks.
-However, the team did not obtain the published performance and physical standards set by the national federation (Sliding Sports Australia) and agreed to by both the athletes and the AOC and were therefore not nominated for selection to the 2018 Winter Olympics in Pyeongchang.